12th International Conference on Peace and Nonviolent Action

 • Name of the plenary session for which it is meant

 • Summary of your paper in 150 - 200 words.
-Please use Seperate Sheet for it.
-The programme committee will inform you of its decision in the 1st week of October 2026.
+Please use separate sheet for it.
+The programme committee will inform you of its decision in the first week of October 2026.

 Workshops

-In addition to the above Plenary Sessions there will be nine parallel workshops in all but organizing more workshops or less may be considered if the need arises.
+In addition to the above Plenary Sessions there will be nine parallel workshops in all but organizing more or fewer workshops may be considered if the need arises.
 The organizers will have the liberty to club together three or four proposals for a workshop.
 We request you to specify the topic of your workshop clearly.
 Each workshop will be of one and a half hours duration.
-The workshop will be led by the proposer and he or she will be free to choose other speakers – not more than three.
+The workshop will be led by the proposer and they will be free to choose other speakers – not more than three.
 Each speaker will get fifteen minutes only.
 Thirty minutes are reserved for interactive discussions.

 To submit proposals for a workshop just write the title and a summary of what you would like to discuss in two hundred words.
 It should be emailed to icpna@anuvibha.org